Hi Deriv Community

 Moving average convergence divergence (MACD) is calculated by subtracting the long-term Exponential Moving Average or EMA (26 periods) from the short-term EMA (12 periods).
 If the short-term EMA is greater or lower than the long-term EMA then there’s a possibility of a trend reversal.
 Moving Average Convergence Divergence (MACD) Definition

-If you have any questions, please contact us via Live chat or WhatsApp.
+If you have any questions, please visit our Help Centre or contact us via Live Chat and WhatsApp.